 - You should add images to your article

-- Add your focus keyword as ALT tag in at least one of the images
+- Add your keyword in the ALT tag of (at least) one of the images

 - You should add internal links wherever it is appropriate

-- You should not link the focus keyword to some other website
+- You should not link to some other website with your target keyword

-- Add links to article of some authority websites in your content, if appropriate
+- Add links to articles of some authority websites in your content, if possible

-- The focus keyword should appear in sub-heading(s) – at least once
+- The keyword should appear in the sub-heading(s) – at least once

-- You should not use the same focus keyword for another article
+- You should not use the same focus keyword in another article

-- The focus keyword should be present in the URL or permalink of the article
+- The target keyword should be present in the URL or permalink of the article

 - The permalink should not contain stop words